 You can also ask the new project’s sponsor or client about what they have done in the past and how they would like to see it improved this time round.

-Start capturing their input early and work towards a project that has a culture of continuous improvement from day 1, starting with a review of the organisational knowledge captured on other projects.
+Start capturing their input early and work towards a project that has a culture of continuous improvement from day 1, starting with a review of the organizational knowledge captured on other projects.

-All these ideas, as well as the concept of continuous improvement through lessons learned capture, are discussed in my book, .
+All these ideas, as well as the concept of continuous improvement through lessons learned capture, are discussed in my book, Customer-Centric Project Management.

 Pin for later reading: